pnp/powershell/CONTRIBUTING.md

 # Contribution guidance

+Please have a look at [our documentation](https://pnp.github.io/powershell/articles/buildingsource.html) to learn how you can contribute to PnP PowerShell!

+# Contribution guidance

 All PnP repositories are following up on the standard PnP process on getting started and contribute.

 See following PnP wiki page from the main repository for additional details.